cabrerac/cabrerac.github.io/_includes/_snippets/sys-eng-approach-llms.md

 <!-- SLIDES: -->
-## The Systems Engineering Approach
+## The Systems Engineering Approach in Times of LLMs

 <!-- end SLIDES: -->